-Full-time employees pursuing an Associate of Arts degree or higher in a job- related field at an accredited college or university, shall be eligible for tuition reimbursement of up to one thousand dollars (\$1,000) per fiscal year.
+Full-time employees pursuing an Associate degree or higher in a jobrelated field at an accredited college or university, shall be eligible for tuition reimbursement of up to five thousand dollars (\$5,000) per fiscal year.
 Upon presentation of receipts and grade cards (for which the employee must receive a grade of at least a "C" or better), employees will be reimbursed for the actual costs of tuition, books, lab fees, or other student expenses.
 Parking fees are not reimbursable under this provision.